 What writing a book feels like:

 - Writing a book feels like running a marathon, only both ankles are sprained and your shoes are on backward and possibly untied; but you have no way of knowing for sure because you’re wearing a sleep mask.
 Also, you’re not sure how far away the finish line actually is, if you’re running the right direction, or if you’re even an actual registered marathon participant.
 You may simply be an imposter running down random roads hoping you’ll chance upon the actual course.
 It’s hard to tell.
-So writing a book feels a lot like shuffling blindly through a marathon you’re not sure you’ve actually entered.
+TL;DR: Writing a book feels like shuffling blindly through a marathon you’re not sure you’ve actually entered.

 - Writing a book feels like climbing a mountain, only the mountain is made of glass.
 You’ve strapped suction cups to your hands and feet, but half the time the suction cups pop away, staying stuck to the glass and leaving you dangling dangerously (yet tediously) in mid-air.
 As you hang there, stuck, you half hope the last suction cup will peel away and end it all.
 At least then the choice to quit will be out of your hands.
-So writing a book feels a lot like attempting to climb a glass mountain with malfunctioning suction cups, half-hoping you’ll plummet to your doom.
+TL;DR: Writing a book feels like attempting to climb a glass mountain with malfunctioning suction cups, half-hoping you’ll plummet to your doom.

 - Writing a book feels like taking a road trip, only you can’t find the freeway because you’re stuck exclusively on interchange loops.
 Every time you think you’ve chosen the right ramp, the lane that seemed to be soaring outward to freedom curves back and dumps you right smack in the middle of the tangle.
 You try listening to the radio to take your mind off things, but it will only pick up a station that seems to be your own voice shouting “Boo!” repeatedly.
-So writing a book feels like taking a road trip to nowhere with your only comfort the sound of you heckling yourself.
+TL;DR: Writing a book feels like taking a road trip to nowhere with your only comfort the sound of you heckling yourself.